IamNator/IOT_golang/README.md

 # HOUSE ENERGY IOT API

-This api receives information from the different IoT devices in the house, stores this data in mongoDB and renders the information when requested
+This api receives information from the different IoT sensors in the house, stores this data in mongoDB and renders the information when requested